 Raketa - Russia

 Main new production is based on "new" automatic 2615 movement.
-I have three watches with three different modification of that movement.
+I have several watches with three different modification of that movement.
 First one - reissue of 1960's Amfibija has a standard 2615 movement.
 Next - Raketa Code - is very unusual, since all watch functions are reverse to what is standard to us.
 All hands are turning "anti clockwise".
 So time on the watch in the middle is 1:22:46.
 This reverse movement is called 2615R.
-The last one is the watch already presented in Space collection, it's Raketa Baikonur and in this watch 24h complication of 2615 is used.
+Next one is the new reediton of the Code.

 The last one is Raketa academic, which is an example of the quartz production.
 I don't own any Pobeda quartz watch.